Kinoma/KPR-examples/README.md

 <x-app-info id="basicscroller.example.kinoma.marvell.com"><span class="uiSample"></span></x-app-info>

 This basic example demonstrates how to dynamically build a scrolling list from a simple array of items.
-The elements in the list feature an embedded button (in blue) which triggers a different action than clicking on the rest of the element.
+Tapping a list item triggers an action.
+Each list item also includes an embedded button (in blue) that triggers a different action when tapped.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***